LWFlouisa/NewPoetry/_posts/2023-09-02-Weweretwo.md

 Sunlight fades red.

 There was so much between us<br />
-yet was all ut took, took take our soul away.<br />
+yet twas all it took, took take our soul away.<br />
 Were were trauma bond,<br />
 And hugged each other on this day.<br />
 I wished we could have stayed<br />